 If you plan to have the smartest kid on the block, better set them up in the smartest nursery.
-Nowadays, there’s no shortage of integrated, interconnected, Wi-Fi-enabled, high-tech baby gear that’ll take care of your kid for you … er … help you take care of your kid.
+Nowadays, there’s no shortage of integrated, interconnected, Wi-Fi-enabled, high-tech baby gear and baby monitors that’ll take care of your kid for you … er … help you take care of your kid.
 No, you’re not completely off the hook, but you can at least sit in the other room and have a beer while a smart device tracks your kid’s movements, heartbeat, breathing, air quality, sleep, and development.
 Then, you can use the data to make improvements in your kid’s quality of life (and, transitively, yours) or simply bask in the incredible job you already knew you’ve been doing.
-Because a smart nursery and smart kid all start with a smart dad.
+Because a smart nursery and a smart kid all start with a smart dad.